Duomo station

-Duomo is an underground metro station on line 1 of the Naples Metro.
+Duomo is a Naples Metro underground station that serves Line 1.
 It opened on 6 August 2021.

 It is located near Naples Cathedral (Duomo di Napoli), after which it is named.

 Designed by the Italian architect Massimiliano Fuksas, the station is located at a central roundabout in Corso Umberto I (Rettifilo), with secondary entrances along Via Marina and Via Duomo.